Former West Siloam Springs police officer arrested in connection with rape

 Kackley told police he gave the woman a ride to her home in Arkansas, the affidavit states.
 Once there, he said he did go in her house and the woman hugged him and they kissed, the affidavit states.

-Kackley said the woman was very intoxicated during the time he was with her.
-He added if she was sober, she wouldn't have performed oral sex on him, the affidavit states.
-Kackley also said he "messed up" and had disgraced the badge, which was why he resigned from the Police Department, the affidavit states.
+Kackley said the woman was very intoxicated during the time he was with her, the affidavit states.